Victormeriqui/Consol3/README.md

 ###### Text Only
 Does not use any attribute change, thus the only color is white, the lightness of each pixel is controlled through the character in the cell

-Due to the way the Windows Console renders the character cells, this is currently the fastest renderer (although the one with the least detail), the current characters used are: " ·;%░≡¥▒▓█"
+Due to the way the Windows Console renders the character cells, this is currently the fastest frame drawer (although the one with the least detail), the current characters used are: " ·;%░≡¥▒▓█"
 <img src="images/ascii.png" width="200" height="200">